 This large concrete cross constructed atop Mount Soledad hasn’t always faced smooth sailing; built in 1913 and then rebuilt two more times after, the battles over mixing church and state have since ended.
 Standing tall enough to be seen from all over the San Diego area, the road to the top of this places to visit in San Diego is a popular one for cyclists, but its fine if you just want to drive up for a little peace, quiet, serenity, and a view that will take your breath away.

-Serenity is Just One of the Amenities We Offer in Our 710 Beach Rentals Vacation Homes
+Serenity is Just One of the Amenities in Our Vacation Homes

 As you explore the beaches and streets of our favorite city on Earth, you may find it a little overwhelming.
 Fortunately, our homes are designed to bring peace and serenity to our guests who choose to inhabit them.
 Reserve yours today and take a few hours to just sit and breathe.